 Below are some tools I use in my business.
-Almost all of them offer a generous free plan to get you started, and in a lot of cases (like mine)… the free plan is all you need.
+Almost all of them offer a generous free plan to get you started, and depending on your needs… the free plan could be all that you need.

 Before using any kind of tool, always make sure they fit into your business workflow.
 It doesn’t make sense to use a tool just because it’s free.
 Ask yourself: can this potentially help me?

 Another thing is… depending on which stage your business is currently in, some tools might not be right for you at this time.

 Disclaimer: A few of the links below are my affiliate links (denoted by “aff”).
 This means I will get compensated financially if you decide to buy that particular tool/service.
 I’m not simply recommending to make a profit though.
 I’m recommending because these services/tools are really good.

 WordPress.com is free, and your site is hosted on their free platform.
 So your site URL could look something like this: http://yourdomain.wordpress.com.
 The negative side is that they own your site and content.
 So if they don’t like your site/content, they can delete it — which means all your effort will go down the drain!